libsigcplusplus/libsigcplusplus/docs/download.md

 [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) should be used to build software that depends on libsigc++.

 libsigc++ is built and tested for a standards-compliant C++ compiler.
-Luckily, the recent versions of all major C++ compilers are now sufficiently standards-compliant.

 libsigc++ version 2.5.1 and later require a C++11-compliant compiler.